 Learning the Basics of VMware Horizon 7.12 – Part 12 – Using Update Manager with Instant Clones and Creating Additional Machines

-Shortly after starting to learn VMware Horizon, I went to use Update Manager to apply VMware updates to my cluster.
+Shortly after learning VMware Horizon, I used Update Manager to apply VMware updates to my cluster.
 I was shocked when my hosts would never enter Maintenance Mode.
-I asked a question on Twitter about this issue and was directed to look at https://kb.vmware.com/s/article/2144808.
+I asked a question on Twitter about this issue, and a friend directed me to look at https://kb.vmware.com/s/article/2144808.

 Using Update Manager